Codecademy/docs/content/general/concepts/algorithm/terms/euclidean-algorithm/kadane-algorithm.md

 }
 "

-Three additional variables: `start`, `end` and `tempStart` are added in the above code.
-These variables keep track of the starting, ending indices, temporary start of the current subarray.
-So, in the end the subarray itself can be printed which have the max sum with the max sum.
+Three additional variables: `start`, `end`, and `tempStart` are added in the above code.
+These variables keep track of the starting, and ending indices, the temporary start of the current subarray.
+So, in the end, the subarray itself can be printed which has the max sum with the max sum.